winter5229/winter5229.github.io/_pages/about.md

 Beyond astronomy, I am interested in climate science, and I intend to pursue climate change-related research after my expected graduation in spring/summer 2026.

-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).